sunfishcode/hello-wasi-http/README.md

 $ cd hello-wasi-http
 ```

-Copy the `wit` directory from Wasmtime 14.0.0, to ensure that you're using the
+Copy the `wit` directory from Wasmtime 14.0.0, to ensure that we're using the
 same version of the API that Wasmtime is built with:

 <https://github.com/bytecodealliance/wasmtime/tree/release-14.0.0>

-TODO: Describe this more, and describe our changes.

 In the future, we'll have wit dependencies stored in a registry, which will
 make it much easier to add dependencies.

-Copy Wasmtime's `api_proxy.rs` contents from Wasmtime trunk at
+I derived `src/lib.rs` from Wasmtime's
-`crates/test-programs/src/bin/api_proxy.rs` into src/main.rs, and add the
+`crates/test-programs/src/bin/api_proxy.rs` contents on the `main` branch,
-wit-bindgen macro to it:
+adapted it to work with cargo component, in particular by adding:

 ```rust
 cargo_component_bindings::generate!();
 ```

-I also tidied up the code slightly.
+and renaming the `T` type to `Component`, which the bindings expect.

 Add dependencies:
 ```